ClearBreach

 Probability of RROSH depends on: how sensitive the information was, whether it was recovered, who received it, and whether there is evidence it was reviewed or forwarded.
 A misdirected email containing a single name and address — lower probability.
 A misdirected file containing hundreds of customers' health records — RROSH almost certainly present.

-The engine evaluates your answers against 22 rules covering PIPEDA, Alberta PIPA, and BC PIPA simultaneously.
-The result is a scored verdict — MINIMAL, LOW, MEDIUM, HIGH, or CRITICAL — with a clear determination of whether RROSH is present and which reporting obligations are triggered.
+The engine evaluates your answers against 24 rules covering PIPEDA, Alberta PIPA, and BC PIPA simultaneously.
+The result is a binary verdict — BELOW_RROSH (no reporting obligations triggered) or RROSH (reporting obligations apply) — with the specific obligations identified under each applicable framework.

 The entire assessment runs in your browser.
 No breach details are transmitted to ClearBreach servers.